capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/basic-NFT/get-NFT.md

 Ternoa indexer is **a record of the Ternoa Chain data.**
 You can query data for some specific entities (NFT, Collection, Marketplace(...)) using GraphQL.
-_In this exemple, we use the graphql-request library._
+_In this example, we use the graphql-request library._

 ## Step 1: NftEntity query preparation